The Health Benefits of Hibiscus Tea – Has Matcha Tea found a worthy challenger?

 So, (when in Rome) as I discovered more and more about the amazing health and beauty properties of this beautiful flower, I too started drinking hibiscus tea, plus added it to my face masks.

 Here you have my 11 healthy reasons to keep some of this beautiful red tea in your kitchen.

 1. Help Promote Weight Loss & exercise performance

 Hibiscus is a rich source of the chemical hydroxycitric acid.

 Hydroxycitric acid is used to improve exercise performance, endurance, and weight loss.

 Hydroxycitric acid might improve weight loss by preventing fat storage and controlling appetite.
 It might improve exercise performance by limiting the use of stored energy in the muscles, which seems to prevent fatigue.

 Furthermore, if you consume food that is rich in carbohydrates, that means that it contains sugar and starch, so you are likely to gain weight.
 However, research studies have suggested that hibiscus extract lowers the absorption of starch and glucose and may help with weight loss.
 Hibiscus inhibits the production of amylase, which is an enzyme that aids in the absorption of carbohydrates and starch.
-Hence the reason you’ll can find hibiscus tea in many weight loss products.
+Hence the reason you find hibiscus tea in many weight loss products.
 (1.2.)

 One study gave 36 overweight participants either hibiscus extract or a placebo.
 After 12 weeks, hibiscus extract reduced body weight, body fat, body mass index, and hip-to-waist ratio.
 (3)